 Storing grains can be fairly difficult for beginners, most people do not know what kinds of grains are good for long storage or how to actually store them correctly.
 Luckily for you in this article, you will learn everything you need to know about storing grain for the long term.

 There is nothing special about the normal food grade buckets although some stores might want you to think that these are some high-value items.
-Usually, these are made of everyday plastic, although if you worried about BPA which causes cancer there are some that are made out of plastic which does not contain any BPA in them.
+Usually, these are made of everyday plastic, although if you worried about BPA which causes cancer there are some that are made out of plastic that does not contain any BPA.
 A food grade bucket is a plastic bucket with an airtight lid on it, the only major difference between them is the thickness of the actual plastic.

 In my article How long can you store bottled water? ( In your Home, Garage or Car ) I have come to the conclusion that not all food grade buckets and bottles are created equally, some of them are not well suited for long term storage.